pdrboni/todo-next-app/README.md

 - [React Hook Form](https://react-hook-form.com/)
 - [ESLint](https://eslint.org/)

-## Before passing to the instalation:
+## Before passing to the installation:

-Before discuss the instalation, this app was deployed in Vencel and can be accessed via this [link](https://todo-next-app-murex.vercel.app/).
+Before discuss the installation, this app was deployed in Vencel and can be accessed via this [link](https://todo-next-app-murex.vercel.app/).
 The backend was also deployed but in Render, which you can access via this [link](https://fake-backend-wv5q.onrender.com/todos).
 The data is not so persistent and I don't know why's that, but if you use the app in one single session the app should work as it was supposed to.
 Let's proceed!

 ## ⚙️ Installation